A haunted tattoo needle…

 Naomi was hot and tired.
 She had been walking under the sun for hours selling her cookies.
 Every year it was getting harder to sell them; even here, in this high class neighborhood.
 The economy, she thought, but she suspected it was also because she was older.
 She knew the younger ones sold more.

 Her nerves were frayed, for she never found it easy to ask people for help.
 She exhaled a deep breath thinking, this was the last year of this, then she was going to college.
+But, doubts ate at her hopes, for her mother was often absent for days thus leaving her to take care of her ten year old brother.

 The next house was on the corner with a lush green lawn, shade trees, and flowering bushes.
 Hoping one day she would have a house just like that one, she pushed her hand through her long hair, pinched her cheeks, walked to the door, and pushed the bell.